Amazon DynamoDB global tables

 A replica table is a single DynamoDB table.
 Each replica table stores the same set of data items, has the same table name, and the same primary key schema.
 When an application writes data to a replica table in one Region, Amazon DynamoDB automatically replicates the writes to other replica tables in the other AWS Regions.

 Yes, Amazon Dynamo global tables bolsters business continuity as it increases an application’s resiliency and provides strong consistency for a single Region.
-As global tables is multi-active, an application can read or write to any replica table.
-In the rare case of an unplanned Region event, the application can redirect to another replica.
+With multi-Region strong consistency, you can build applications with zero RPO and the highest levels of resiliency.

 You can create a global table using Amazon DynamoDB console, AWS CLI, or AWS CloudFormation with this step-by-step guide.